With all of the selections out there, how do we define the best sleep tracker?

 Dreem also incorporates sound stimulation and a smart alarm to help you get to sleep and wake up effectively.
 While the bone induction sound quality can use some improvement, however, it sounds a lot better with headphones.

-The Dreem coach that comes with the band is one of the best features—it will help you improve your sleep in the long term, so if you are patient, you will effectively improve your sleep with the help of the Dreem band.
+The Dreem coach that comes with the band is one of the distinctive features—it will help you improve your sleep in the long term, so if you are patient, you will effectively boost your slumber with the help of the Dreem band.

 The biggest downfall of the Dreem band is that some users find it to be uncomfortable and reports that it diminishes their quality of sleep, although many users report that they get used to it over time.